adasegroup/sequence_clusterers/README.md

-# Cohortney
+# Sequence Clusterers

-Framework for Deep Clustering of Heterogeneous Event Sequences.
+Framework with Methods for Deep Clustering of Heterogeneous Event Sequences.

 For conv1d AutoEncoder over sequences
 ```shell script